a-b-street/abstreet/docs/dev.md

 You can skip this section if you're just touching code in `game`, `ezgui`, and `sim`.

+You have two options: you can seed some of the intermediate data by running `./data/grab_all_seed_data.sh` (downloads ~1GB, expands to ~5GB), or you can build everything totally from scratch by running `./import.sh && ./precompute.sh --release`.
+This takes a while.

 You'll need some extra dependencies:

 - `osmconvert`: See https://wiki.openstreetmap.org/wiki/Osmconvert#Download
 - `cs2cs` from proj4: See https://proj.org

-The seed data from `data/grab_seed_data.sh` can be built from scratch by doing `./import.sh && ./precompute.sh --release`.
-This takes a while.

 Some tips: